Destinations Italy Umbria & Le Marche

 Aperitivo · Sweet · The Late Hour

-Aperitivo is the move at 7 p.m. — a glass of Sagrantino or a Meletti Spritz, a few olive ascolane, no rush.
-Sweets are an afterthought in Umbria and a serious matter in Perugia, where Baci Perugina was invented in 1922 and where the EuroChocolate fair takes over the centro storico every October.
+Aperitivo happens at 7 p.m.: a glass of Sagrantino or a Meletti Spritz, a few olive ascolane, no rush.
+Sweets are an afterthought in Umbria and a big deal in Perugia, where Baci Perugina was invented in 1922 and the EuroChocolate fair takes over the centro storico every October.

 Casa del Cioccolato Perugina